How Much Do Surrogates Make? – Compensation Structure and Key Factors

 Unexpected situations can lead to extra payments, such as:

-Note: Many agencies simplify these payments by combining them into equal monthly payments instead of itemizing every allowance.
+Note: Many agencies make these payments easier by combining them into equal monthly amounts instead of listing each allowance.

 Previous Surrogacy Experience

 Experienced surrogates often receive higher compensation.
-Successfully carrying out previous surrogate pregnancies shows reliability, which can increase payment compared to first-time surrogates.
+Having done previous surrogate pregnancies proves reliability.
+This can lead to higher payment than for first-time surrogates.

 Location-Based Compensation